How Advisors Using Traditional Retirement Models are Costing their Clients Millions

 This means that the advisor’s fee now makes up a larger portion of the client’s overall return.
 If the stock portfolio is earning 8% and the bond portfolio is earning 4%, then a 1% fee is only 12.5% (1%/8%=12.5%) of the return of the stock portfolio, but is 25% of the return of the bond portfolio (1%/4%=25%).
 When we add taxes into this, then the advisor’s percent of the client’s after-tax return is even higher as we’ll see down below.

-So the as the advisor increases the client’s allocation to bonds in retirement, the advisor’s fee relative to the client’s return starts to get increasingly high and eats into wealth and retirement income that would have otherwise gone to the client.
+So as the advisor increases the client’s allocation to bonds in retirement, the advisor’s fee relative to the client’s return starts to get increasingly high and eats into wealth and retirement income that would have otherwise gone to the client.

 2) The advisor’s fee is paid on an after-tax basis